maisonobe/prisma/README.md

-diameter $d_k$ of the cylindrical pin must not be too small, otherwise either the spacer block would come too close to the base of the triangle and eventually collide with it or the pin would fall between the slanted surface and the spacer block and would not be laid on the top of the space block.
+diameter $d_k$ of the cylindrical pin must not be too small, otherwise either the spacer block would come too close to the base of the triangle and eventually collide with it or the pin would fall between the slanted surface and the spacer block and would not be laid on the top of the spacer block.
 On the other hand having a too large diameter $d_k$ would imply the contact point between the cylindrical pin and the triangle goes upwards and finally exceeds the height of the triangle, so there would be no tangential contacts